Coming Into Hospital

 You do not have to wear a face covering if you can’t put on, wear or remove one because of a physical or mental illness, or impairment or disability, or if putting on, wearing or removing a face covering will cause you severe distress.

-Keep up to date with the latest coronavirus information and how it’s impacting services at Dorset County Hospital here.
+Click here to read the latest coronavirus information and how it’s impacting services at Dorset County Hospital.

 Coming into hospital for treatment and care, or for an appointment, can be frightening, confusing and stressful.